 ACU Procedure Clinic

-Dr. Tsang has a hospital clinic every Thursday from 8:15am to 12:00pm in the Ambulatory Care Unit (ACU) at Health Sciences North.
+Dr. Tsang and Dr. Kolarski each have a hospital clinic every week in the Ambulatory Care Unit (ACU) at Health Sciences North.
+Dr. Tsang’s ACU clinic is every Thursday from 8:15am to 11:30am, and Dr. Kolarski’s ACU clinic runs every Wednesday from 8:15am to 11:30am.
 Our office will contact patients directly to book these appointments.
 The clinic is located in ACU #1, which is on Level 1 of the hospital, South Tower, a floor below the cafeteria.
 Patients should arrive 15 minutes in advance of their appointment time to ensure sufficient time for screening and registration.

 FAQs